The mixing conjecture under GRH: Introduction

-A key structural observation, which undergirds both the classical cardinality estimate $|\mathscr{R}_d| = d^{1/2 + o(1)}$ as well as Duke's equidistribution theorem, is the existence, for $d>3$, of a free action on ${\sf R}_d$ of the class group ${\rm Pic}(\scO_E)$ of the ring of integers $\scO_E$ of the imaginary quadratic field $E=\Q(\sqrt{-d})$.
-If $d\equiv 1,2\pmod{4}$ then ${\sf R}_d$ splits into two class group orbits, and when $d\equiv 3\pmod{8}$ the action is transitive.
+A key structural observation, which undergirds both the classical cardinality estimate $|R_d| = d^{1/2 + o(1)}$ and Duke's equidistribution theorem, is the existence, for $d>3$, of a free action on $\mathcal{R}_d$ of the class group ${\rm Pic}(\scO_E)$ of the ring of integers $\scO_E$ of the imaginary quadratic field $E=\Q(\sqrt{-d})$.
+If $d\equiv 1,2\pmod{4}$, then $\mathcal{R}_d$ splits into two class group orbits, and when $d\equiv 3\pmod{8}$ the action is transitive.
 This fact was discovered by Gau{\ss} \cite{Ga} and put into a robust algebraic framework by Venkov \cite{Ve}, using the theory of optimal embeddings of quadratic number fields into quaternion algebras.
+We may then view $\mathcal{R}_d$, equipped with the uniform probability measure, as a measure-preserving dynamical system under the action of ${\rm Pic}(\mathscr{O}_E)$.